Tretinoin can help to prevent acne breakouts, reduce the effects of aging and even make skin discoloration conditions like melasma less visible.

 In short, it’s the Swiss Army knife of skincare — a generally safe and effective topical cream that can work wonders for a variety of conditions.
 Because of this, tretinoin occasionally shows up in online lists of skin whitening and lightening products.

-So, does tretinoin also lighten your skin?
+So, is it true?
+Does tretinoin also lighten your skin?
 The answer to this is equal parts “yes” and “no.” While tretinoin can have some effects on your skin tone, it is not considered a “first-line” skin lightening treatment like hydroquinone is.

 Below, we’ve looked at the lightening effects of tretinoin in more detail, along with scientific data on tretinoin’s effects on skin tone.
 We’ve also looked at how tretinoin can lighten your skin, as well as what it won’t do for your skin coloration.